sanni/cartreader/hardware/README.md

 You can view the schematic and the PCB files using a free and open source programm called [KiCad 6.0](https://www.kicad.org/).
 To design your own adapters you can follow this [tutorial](https://github.com/sanni/cartreader/wiki/Designing-your-own-Adapters)

+### Also check out the user contributions for even more adapters: https://github.com/sanni/cartreader/discussions/354